CS839/Verification-for-Network-Attention/README.md

 ### What do we plan to accomplish do over the next week?
 We want to set up the proposed mechanism to see if it works as we expected.

+## Week of 5
+### On a scale of 1-10, how do we rate our progress over the past week?
+7.5
+### What did we accomplish from last week's tasks?
+We successfully bound the region of network's attention to localize on the correct region without using the heavy adversarial architecture.
+Instead, we can just easily use an extra attention layer and restrict it with L1 loss.

+### What do we plan to accomplish do over the next week?
+We plan to set up the model and test on more general dataset.